 They can also act to solve coordination problems that are difficult for individual actors to tackle.
 When the COVID-19 pandemic hit, contact tracing was essential to slowing its spread, but it wasn’t in any individual’s self-interest to participate.
 Governments stepped in to provide contact tracing services, benefiting society as a whole.

 Positions in policy require a wide range of skill types, so there should be some high-impact options for nearly everyone.
-For a flavour of what you might be able to pursue in a policy role, take a look at our reviews of AI policy or biorisk policy careers.

 Approach 5: Building organisations